skycoin/skywire/README.md

 - `APP_SERVER_ADDR` - address of RPC server for app to communicate with the visor;
 - `VISOR_PK` - pub key of the visor running the app.

 These values may be obtained and examined from the environment by any suitable means.
-For developers working with Go, there is a function `app.ClientConfigFromEnv` which does all the job.
+For developers working with Go, there is a function `app.ClientConfigFromEnv` which does all the job (may be found [here](./pkg/app/client.go)).

 #### App-Visor communication